-Nine hurt as gas explosion levels Denver building
+Nine hurt as Denver gas explosion levels residential building

 A man who lives in the area told Denver television station FOX31 he smelled gas as he was walking to the store, before an explosion sent bricks flying into the street.

-The fire department posted pictures of the apartment building on Twitter showing its roof collapsed in the explosion, which sent wooden beams and other rubble cascading across the sidewalk.
+The fire department posted pictures of the apartment building on Twitter showing its roof collapsed in the explosion, which propelled wooden beams and other rubble cascading across the sidewalk.

-Reporting by Keith Coffman in Denver; Additional reporting by Alex Dobuzinskis in Los Angeles; editing by Bill Tarrant and James Dalgleish
+Reporting by Keith Coffman in Denver; additional reporting by Alex Dobuzinskis in Los Angeles; writing by Dan Whitcomb in Los Angeles; editing by Bill Tarrant, James Dalgleish and G Crosse